iExecBlockchainComputing/deploy-workerpool/README.md

 You may also want to customize some other variables for further uses but this is not detailed here.
 Only pay attention to WORKERPOOL_PRICE and ORDER_PUBLISHER_REQUESTER_RESTRICT which names are explicit enough.
 You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on parallel tasks your worker can run (empty value defaults to: TOTAL_WORKER_CPU - 1).
 It might be good for your own convenience to adapt the WORKERPOOL_DESCRIPTION to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).

 You must also pay attention to the CHAIN_LAST_BLOCK in the .env file, this helps your core service not to read the blockchain from a too old point in time and save him efforts.
 When you deploy your workerpool, put a very recent block number, less than 20 blocks old.
 You can get the last mined block at https://blockscout-bellecour.iex.ec/blocks .
 It might happen that the core service is lost reading a too large amount of blocks from the blockchain and then, does not see new deals.
-In such a case, you need to turn off the core services, set a very fresh value in .env, reset some mongo documents : Configuration and ReplayConfiguration and then turn the core services on again.
+In such a case, you need to turn off the core services, set a very fresh value in .env, reset some mongo documents: Configuration and ReplayConfiguration and then turn the core services on again.
 If you are not interested in the mongo historical data (it's like resetting completely your workerpool), you can just wipe the mongo volume with *docker compose down -v*, set a fresh new CHAIN_LAST_BLOCK and *docker compose up -d*.

 # Deployment